microsoft/OpenAIWorkshop/scenarios/openai_batch_pipeline/README.md

 ## Step 4.
 Test

 Now that the data is in the target table it is available for usage by running SQL queries against it, or connecting PowerBI and creating visualizations.
+The Azure Function is running as well, so try uploading some of the transcript files to the generated_documents folder in your container and see how the function processes it and creates a new file in the cleansed_documents file.